enosan/itemsort/README.md

 	ExecuteTestCase(1,TestCase1(),"Normal execution with all 4 categories of items");

-	-first argument: id number of the testcase
+   - first argument: id number of the testcase
-	-second argument: List<ItemWrapper>, which should be returned by a private testcase function -third argument: description of the testcase
+   - second argument: List<ItemWrapper>, which should be returned by a private testcase function
+   - third argument: description of the testcase

 RUNNING THE PROGRAM